xdivla/website-monitor/README.md

-# site-monitor
+# Python Website-monitor

 A simple Python3 website response time and response code monitor.
 The monitor exposes both prometheus metrics on port 8888 with the help of the prometheus_client library

+Available as docker image: divla/website-monitor

 ## Features